 - Ménière’s attacks typically last a few hours and sufferers have strategies to deal with them

-- Vestibular schwannoma, also known as acoustic neuroma, is a very rare diagnosis with an incidence of 1:100,000 per year (an 'average' GP practice serves a population of 6000-8000 people).
-Many schwannomas do not require intervention.
+- Vestibular schwannoma, also known as acoustic neuroma, is a very rare diagnosis with an incidence of 1:100,000 per year (the 'average' GP practice population is 6000 people... there will be approximately one new schwannoma diagnosis per 16 GP practices per year in the UK!).
+Many schwannomas do not require intervention if they are small and slow growing.

 That is not to say we don't care

-If central and worrying causes have been ruled out, then it would be appropriate to treat the patient symptomatically (eg regular cinnarizine and/or prochlorperazine etc.) and refer for an outpatient ENT appointment.
+If central and worrying causes have been ruled out, then it would be appropriate to treat the patient symptomatically (eg a limited course of regular cinnarizine and/or prochlorperazine etc.) and refer for an outpatient ENT appointment.
 Remember: betahistine is not a panacea for all and any vertigo; the specific indication is Ménière’s disease.
 In fact, a recent robust RCT showed that betahistine is no better than placebo.

 If you suspect BPPV, then you should be able to test for it and treat it on the ward/in clinic.
 The manoeuvres are straightforward to perform: see Dix-Hallpike & Epley.